This page contains some help if you want to edit your sqlite db.

 This will remove this trade from the database.
 Please make sure you got the correct id and NEVER run this query without the

 Use a different database system¶

 By using one of the below database systems, you acknowledge that you know how to manage such a system.
-Freqtrade will not provide any support with setup or maintenance (or backups) of the below database systems.
+The freqtrade team will not provide any support with setup or maintenance (or backups) of the below database systems.

 pip install psycopg2-binary